Rakodashi/Rakodashi/README.md

 - 🌱 I’m currently studying the Harvard's CS50 Intruduction to Computer Science, and Introduction to programming with Python courses.
 I've also recently started a 10  day Intensive Coding Course at Alura.

-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any begginer friendly projects that may increase my knowledge and experience with coding and computer science in general.

 - 📫 How to reach me: